open-wc/open-wc/packages/rollup-plugin-html/README.md

 ## Details for Plugin rootDir

 When keeping the folder structures it may mean that your `rootDir` is not your current working directory.
-Image for example all the html files are generated into a `_site-in-html` folder.
+For example, imagine all the html files are generated into a `_site-in-html` folder.

 ```
 .